Are you interested in a 21st-century English degree?

 English as a Double Major

-In addition, an English degree is an excellent major for those wishing to pursue careers in law or medicine.
-RIT’s Pre-Law Advising Program and Pre-Med Advising Program provide academic advising and guidance on course selection to help you build the core competencies needed to become a strong candidate for admission to law school, medical school, or graduate programs in the health professions.
+In addition, an English bachelor's degree is an excellent major for those wishing to pursue careers in law or medicine.
+RIT’s Pre-Law and Pre-Med programs provide academic advising and guidance on course selection to help you build the core competencies needed to become a strong candidate for admission to law school, medical school, or graduate programs in the health professions.

 RIT/Syracuse University College of Law 3+3 Option